Malay language in the Philippines: History

-The use of Malay was a result of extensive interactions between the native kingdoms in the Philippines and the various ancient Malay civilizations that existed in modern-day Brunei, Malaysia and Indonesia as it was the trade language of the entire Maritime Southeast Asian region.
-The Laguna Copperplate Inscription, the earliest-known document found in the Philippines was written in a mix of Old Malay, Classical Tagalog and Old Javanese and in the Kawi alphabet which recorded interactions between the classical civilizations in Luzon with the Javanese kingdom of Majapahit and the Malay Srivijaya Empire.
+The use of Malay was a result of extensive interactions between the native kingdoms in the Philippines and the various ancient Malay world civilizations that existed in modern-day Brunei, Indonesia, and Malaysia as it was the trade language of the entire Maritime Southeast Asian region.
+The Laguna Copperplate Inscription, the earliest-known document found in the Philippines was written in a mix of Old Malay, Classical Tagalog and Old Javanese and in the Kawi alphabet which recorded interactions between the classical civilizations in Luzon with the Majapahit empire of Java and the Srivijaya empire of Sumatra.

 The Old Malay spoken in the archipelago also reflected the religious nature of the region - the archipelago was inhabited by a mix of Buddhist, Animists and Hindus.
 Upon the arrival of Portuguese conquistador Ferdinand Magellan in Cebu, his slave, Enrique, a Malaccan-native had to speak on his behalf since he was a native-Malay speaker who acted as a translator between Spanish, Portuguese and Malay.
 Enrique likely perished in Mactan Island during the battle that killed Ferdinand Magellan in 1521.
-The name of Visayas itself originated from Srivijaya, an ancient Malay empire that ruled Sumatra and parts of the Malay Peninsula.
+The name of Visayas itself originated from Srivijaya, an ancient empire that ruled Sumatra and parts of the Malay Peninsula.

-The use of Malay in the Philippines reached its height with the introduction of Islam by Malay Muslims, Arab, Chinese Muslim and Indian Muslim preachers to the islands.
+The use of Malay in the Philippines reached its height with the introduction of Islam by Malay Muslim, Arab, Persian, Chinese Muslim and Indian Muslim preachers to the islands.
 However, this was in the form of Classical Malay, a dialect which originated from the Riau-Malacca region.
 Along with that, Arabic was also introduced as well as the introduction of the Jawi script, an Arabic-based alphabet for Malay.
 The dynasties of the Islamic sultanates in Mindanao were themselves of ethnic Malay descent with sprinkles of Arab ancestry (others possess some Persian and Indian blood) such as those of the Sultanate of Maguindanao.
+Malay became the regional lingua franca of trade and many polities enculturated Islamic Malay customs and governance to varying degrees, including Kapampangans, Tagalogs and other coastal Philippine peoples, particularly Tausūgs, Maranao, and Maguindanao people.
+According to Bruneian folklore, at around 1500 Sultan Bolkiah launched a successful northward expedition to break Tondo’s monopoly as a regional entrepot of the Chinese trade and established Maynila (Selurong) across the Pasig delta, ruled by his heirs as a satellite.
+Subsequently, Malay through Bruneian influence spread elsewhere around Manila Bay, present-day Batangas, and coastal Mindoro through closer trade and political relations, with a growing Kapampangan-Tagalog diaspora based in Brunei and beyond in Malacca in various professions as traders, sailors, shipbuilders, mercenaries, governors, and slaves.
+Intermarriages between native Muslims of Sulu Archipelago, Sultanate of Maguindanao, and Sultanate of Lanao and Kapampangan and Tagalog Muslims (called Luzones) even took place later.